cl1694/AI-Script-Compendium/README.md

 # AI-Script-Compendium

+**Note: This compendium is used for quick script looking up.
+Refer to the links for how the script exactly does and its special requirement.**

 Here is a list of all script that is posted in `#ai-scripts` channel in the FSS Discord Server.

 Doesn't include scripts for using skills in Tower Testing, since they should be paired with a certain bp to use.